OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 8. In VS Code, select **F5** to begin debugging.
 A prompt will appear, which asks for the URL of your document.
 9. Paste in the URL for your workbook.
 10. At this point, debugging is active.
 You can set breakpoints within VS Code.
-11. To see your breakpoints applied, you'll go back to the Edge window with your open workbook and insert your add-in.
-    - Select **Insert | Office Add-ins**.
-This will open a pop-up window.
-    - Select **Manage My Add-ins | Upload Add-in** in the new pop-up window.
-    - Browse for the manifest file of your add-in and select Upload.
+11. To see your breakpoints applied, you'll go back to the Edge window with your open workbook and load your add-in.
+Select **Insert | Office Add-ins**.
+This opens a pop-up window where you can select **Manage My Add-ins | Upload Add-in**.
+Browse for the manifest file of your add-in and select **Upload**.

-### Mac and Chrome
+### Mac and Chrome Debugger

-1. Open your custom functions root project folder in VS Code.
-2. You may be prompted to install recommended extensions if you've based this project off of the latest yo office generator project.
-Select **install all**, which will install [Debugger for Microsoft Edge](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-edge) and [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extensions for VS Code.
-If you're not prompted to install these, install these extensions to VS Code manually.
-3. Select **Terminal | Run Task** and type or select Dev Server.
-4. Switch to Debug View selecting **View | Debug** or by entering **Ctrl+Shift+D**.
-5. From the Debug options, choose Office Online (Chrome).
+1. In a terminal window, navigate to the root project folder.
+2. In the terminal window, run the following: `npm run watch`.
+This ensures that your files are continually monitored for changes.
+3. Open another terminal window, navigate to the root project folder and then run `npm run start:web`.
+This will launch the dev server.
-6. Open Excel Online using Chrome and create a new workbook.
+4. Open Excel Online using Chrome and create a new workbook.
-7. Copy the URL for this new workbook.
-8. In VS Code, select **F5** to begin debugging.
-A prompt will appear, which asks for the URL of your document.
-9. Paste in the URL for your workbook.
-10. At this point, debugging is active.
-You can set breakpoints within VS Code.
-11. To see your breakpoints applied, you'll go back to the Chrome window with your open workbook and insert your add-in.
-    - Select **Insert | Office Add-ins**.
-This will open a pop-up window.
-    - Select **Manage My Add-ins | Upload Add-in** in the new pop-up window.
-    - Browse for the manifest file of your add-in and select Upload.
+5. Load your add-in within Excel Online.
+Select **Insert | Office Add-ins**.
+This opens a pop-up window where you can select **Manage My Add-ins | Upload Add-in**.
+Browse for the manifest file of your add-in and select **Upload**.
+6. Open Chrome's developer tools by selecting **Cmd+Option+I**.
+7. With Chrome's developer tools open, select **Cmd+P** and type "functions.js" or "functions.ts" to find your script file.
+Select the script file to open it within Chrome's developer tools.
+8. Within your script file, apply breakpoints directly by selecting a line of code.
+9. To apply changes to code you have updated, refresh the browser.

 ## Office Desktop

-### For Windows Or Mac
+### For Windows

 1. Open your custom functions root project folder in VS Code.
 2. Select **Terminal | Run Task** and type or select Watch.